The Mark of Athena: Plot

-Six months after the events of The Lost Hero, Leo Valdez has constructed a flying trireme named Argo II, for use in the quest to Greece and Rome to stop Gaea from awakening.
+Six months after the events of The Lost Hero, Leo Valdez has constructed a flying trireme named Argo II, first to fly to camp Jupiter, later for use in the quest to Greece and Rome to stop Gaea from awakening.
 Leo Valdez, Jason Grace, Piper McLean, and Annabeth Chase, accompanied by Coach Hedge, arrive at Camp Jupiter to rendezvous with Percy Jackson and Roman demigods Frank Zhang and Hazel Levesque.
-Camp Jupiter's praetor Reyna Avila Ramírez-Arellano tells Annabeth that in order to unite Greek and Roman demigods against Gaea, they have to retrieve the Athena Parthenos, a giant statue of Athena that was stolen by the Romans from the Greeks in ancient times.
+Camp Jupiter's praetor Reyna Avila Ramírez-Arellano tells Annabeth that, in order to unite Greek and Roman demigods against Gaea, they have to retrieve the Athena Parthenos, a giant statue of Athena that was stolen by the Romans from the Greeks in ancient times.
 The statue can only be retrieved by the demigod children of Athena through the help of the Mark of Athena, and no one has succeeded.
 Their conversation is interrupted by an Eidolon, who possesses Leo and forces him to attack the Roman camp.
 This causes the paranoid augur, Octavian, to convince the Romans that the Greeks are a threat and have to be destroyed.

 The seven demigods escape Camp Jupiter and briefly land near the Great Salt Lake.
 While there, Leo meets Nemesis, who gives him a fortune cookie that will help him if he breaks it, though doing so has consequences.
 Then, the group heads to Kansas, where Percy, Jason, and Piper disembark to find Bacchus, who tells them that they should find Phorcys.
 Gaea sends Eidolons to possess Percy and Jason in Kansas but they are repelled by Piper's charmspeak.
 When the demigods meet Phorcys and his sister, Keto, at the Georgia Aquarium, they turn out to be hostile, and the demigods are forced to battle them.
 Throughout the journey, tensions rise between Hazel, Frank, and Leo, especially when Leo discovers that Hazel's previous boyfriend was Leo's identical-looking great-grandfather Sammy Valdez.
 The group also learn that Nico di Angelo, who has been captured by the Giants during his travel to find the Doors of Death, is dying and must be saved.
 While searching for the Mark of Athena at Fort Sumter in Charleston, the demigods are ambushed by the Romans, but Reyna decides to let Annabeth continue her search for the Athena Parthenos, telling her that their next encounter will not be friendly.
 Annabeth finds a map about the mark of Athena, and returns to the ship.